Women in the Middle Ages: Labour

+After the Black Death killed a large part of the European population and led to severe labour shortages, women filled out the occupational gaps in the cloth-making.

 Health

 Peasant women during the time period were subjected to a number of superstitious practices when it came to their health.
 In The Distaff Gospels, a collection of 15th-century French women's lore, advice for women's health was plentiful.
 "For a fever, write the first 3 words of the Our Father on a sage leaf, eat it in the morning for 3 days and you will be cured."

 Male involvement with women's healthcare was widespread.
 However, there were limits to male participation because of the resistance to males' viewing women's genitalia.
 During most encounters with male medical practitioners, women remained clothed because viewing a women's body was considered shameful.

 Trotula: Women's Medicinal Compendium

 The Trotula, written between the eleventh and twelfth century, was an all encompassing treatise that provided an explanation and remedies for various women's health conditions as well as general health and beauty tips.